Kitware/VTK/Documentation/release/dev/ExplodeDataSet.md

 This is useful to create composite data from structured array.
 Examples of usage include:
-  * spliting mesh from materials (as with OBJ groups)
+  * splitting mesh from materials (as with OBJ groups)
   * creating blocks from Connectivity array or (FeatureEdges)RegionIds

 > ![Blocks from FeatureEdges Region Ids](ExplodeDataSet.png)